approvals/ApprovalTests.php/docs/features.md

 ## Verifying Objects as JSON

 If you need a nice way of printing objects, JSON works very well.

+*Note*: ApprovalTests will sort your fields alphabetically so that you have consistency in your JSON.

 Here's an example.

 <!-- snippet: verify_as_json -->
 ```php